Last updated on February 16, 2020

-It’s not easy to make a conscious choice to go for sustainable clothing or to support indigenous weavers and artisans but that’s what makes us good citizens
+It’s not easy to make a conscious choice to go for sustainable clothing or to support indigenous weavers and artisans but that is the need of the hour

 The love for natural and basic clothing, coupled with the understanding of environmental issues set up by mass manufacturing has inspired many folks like me to choose alternatives that are sustainable.
 Campaigns like ‘Make in India’ and the photos of poor craftsmen circulating online have further set the tone for us to opt for the indigenously produced merchandise that supports Indian weavers and artisans.